 If your fingers uncontrollably curve toward your palm, chances are you have Dupuytren disease.
 The board-certified orthopedic surgeons at Northeast Orthopaedics & Sports Medicine recommend early treatments that can help you avoid or delay surgery.
 But as the disease progresses, you need a Dupuytren procedure to improve finger movement.
 To schedule an appointment, use the online booking feature, or call the nearest office.
-They have one office in Live Oak and two in San Antonio, Texas.
+They have one office in Shertz, Live Oak and two in San Antonio, Texas.

 You may need a procedure when you have severe Dupuytren disease (also called Dupuytren contracture).
 In advanced stages, the disease limits finger and hand function and makes it hard (or impossible) to perform many daily activities.
 At that stage, you need a Dupuytren procedure to restore finger movement.